CAVEconnectome/PyChunkedGraph/ingest/README.md

 ```
 If successful run the same command without `--dry-run`.
 This will create master and worker kubernetes deployments.

 Pods will have dataset configuration mounted in `/app/datasets` and `/app` is the `WORKDIR`.

-Refer to `dataset_config.md` for more information about the config.
+> NOTE: Refer to `dataset_config.md` for more information about the config structure.

 Pods should now be in `Running` status, provided there were no issues.
 Run the following to create a bigtable and enqueue jobs.
 ```